 That being said, borrowers who choose to refinance a federal student loan into a private student loan will also stand to lose many of the superior benefits of federal student loans.

 These benefits can include payment pauses, as we saw during the COVID-19 pandemic, and interest waiver, student debt forgiveness options, longer deferments and forbearances, getting to use an income-driven repayment plan, and death and disability charges.

 When refinancing a student loan to benefit from current student loan rates, you’ll also need to consider which type of interest rate you’re being offered.

 For example, if you’re comparing a fixed federal loan rate to a lower private variable rate, you need to remember that the variable rate you’re looking at may increase in the future.
 Fixed federal loan rates don’t go up no matter what’s happening in financial markets.

 If you have an existing private student loan, it generally makes sense to refinance if a lower rate is available.
 Private loans are not eligible for the payment pause and interest waiver or any other federal benefits.

 Is now a good time to refinance student loans?

 Private student loan rates are generally decided by lenders of loan servicers based on benchmark indices.
-Unlike federal student loan rates, private loan rates vary between lenders.
+Unlike federal rates, private loan rates vary between lenders.

 Keep in mind if you refinance a federal student loan into a private student loan you will lose all of the benefits of a federal loan.
 These benefits include income-driven repayment plan, student debt forgiveness, and longer deferments and forbearances.

-The best way to decide when is the right time to refinance your student loan is by consulting our rating of the top 10 best student loan refinance plans.
+The best way to decide when is the right time to refinance your student loan is by consulting our rating of the top 10 best student loan refinance companies.